ErikGoettsche/LibraryDB/README.md

 Completed: Login page.
 Basic HTML in place, and some basic JS writen to enable a single pre-written user to login

-Currently working on: Add a second user and create an SQLite DB that both can seewith the following requirements:
+Currently working on: Add a second user and create an SQLite DB that both can see with the following requirements:
 - Create a table that all users can see, but one user owns and can write to.
 - Create a table that only one user can access
 - Create a table that a user can grant read permissions to other users for.